What Does The “T” Stand For?

 Light is the most important factor for aquarium plants.
 While it is true that you can grow plants in low light conditions, the quality of the growth will not be as good as with optimal lighting.

-With artificial lighting, you basically have two types of bulbs to choose from.
-And they are T8 and T5.
-Each of these bulbs work well and will do the trick, but they each have their pros and cons.
+With artificial lighting, you have two types of bulbs to choose from – T5 and T8.
+Each of these bulbs works well and will do the trick, but they each have their pros and cons.

-You probably have seen these bulbs at the pet stores.
-These bulbs are 5/8” in diameter.
-Now, these make good general purpose lights because they work well for fish.
-They are also good for your plants except they are only getting 18-20 watts of light per bulb.
+You probably have seen these bulbs at pet stores.
+They make good general purpose lights because they work well for fish.
+They are also good for your plants, except they are only getting 18-20 watts of light per bulb.

-The bad thing is that you may need a lot many of these bulbs to fill your aquarium.
-It is not economical to use for other uses such as plant propagation or coral reef tanks.
+The bad thing is that you may need a lot of these bulbs to fill your aquarium.
+It is not economical to use for other uses, such as plant propagation or coral reef tanks.

 This is the more popular bulb you will see at the fish stores.
 This bulb is a little longer and provides 22-40 watts of lighting per bulb.
 This means that you can fill a 60" aquarium with one bulb.

 T5 vs T8 Bulb – Which Has Higher Energy Efficiency?